navi-language/navi/README.md

 ## Functionalities

-- **Versatile Programming**
+- **Dual-Domain Programming**

-  Serves as a general programming language (Navi), while also a streaming computing engine (Navi Stream) which enabling efficient and real-time data analysis for dynamic services.
+  Serves as a dual-purpose language, functioning as both a general-purpose programming language and a domain-specific language optimized for incremental computation.

 - **High Performance**